Sukhoi Su-30MKI: Additional purchase

-In June 2020, India decided to place an order for 12 more Su-30MKI aircraft along with 21 MiG-29s.
-The Su-30MKI order is to compensate for losses due to crashes to maintain the sanctioned strength of 272 Su-30MKIs.
+On June 2018, India reportedly decided not to order any further Su-30s since it considered the cost of maintenance very high compared to Western aircraft.
+However, on June 2020, India reversed its decision and ordered 12 more Su-30MKIs along with 21 MiG-29s.
+The Su-30MKI order was to compensate for losses due to crashes and maintain the sanctioned strength of 272 Su-30MKIs.
 The MiG-29 order was placed to form a fourth MiG-29 squadron to bolster depleted IAF strength.
-The MiGs were ordered despite being an older platform since they were deliverable within a 2-3-year timeframe, because they were built for an order that was previously canceled and since they were very reasonably priced compared to newer aircraft.
-On 18 March 2022, it was reported that India would order additional 12 Su-30MKIs.
+The MiGs were ordered despite being an older platform since they were deliverable within a 2-3-year timeframe, having been built for an order that was previously cancelled, and since they were very reasonably priced compared to newer aircraft.
+On 18 March 2022, it was reported that India would order an additional 12 Su-30MKIs.

-In May 2022, the Indian government suspended the Su-30MKI order due to concerns over Moscow's ability to deliver parts to Hindustan Aeronautics and issues related to payment transfers.
-On 15 September 2023, the Indian government preliminarily approved ₹11500 crore to procure 12 Su-30MKIs for the air force with more than 60% indigenous content to replace jets that have crashed.
+In May 2022, the Indian government suspended the Su-30MKI order due to concerns over Russia's ability to deliver parts to Hindustan Aeronautics and issues related to payment transfers.
+On 15 September 2023, the Indian government preliminarily approved ₹11500 crore to obtain 12 Su-30MKIs for the air force with more than 60% indigenous content to replace jets that had crashed.
 The additional Su30MKIs will be incorporated with the Super Sukhoi upgrades.
-As of November 2024, the order is expected to be finalised by the end of FY2024-25.
+As of November 2024, the order is expected to be finalised by the end of FY2024–25.
 On 12 December 2024, the Cabinet Committee on Security cleared the procurement at a cost of ₹13500 crore.
 The contract was signed on the same day.
 These aircraft will feature an indigenous content of around 62.6%.

-HAL will be restarting operations of its Nashik plant near Nashik Airport for the new potential orders which was previously used for producing 272 units of the jet earlier.
-The 12 jets are to be delivered at a short span of time.
+HAL will restart operations of its Nashik plant near the Nashik Airport to execute the order.
+The same facility had previously produced 272 units of the jet earlier.
+A dozen of "new material kits" to fulfil the 12 Su-30MKI contract requirements had arrived from Russia in April 2026.
+As per August 2026 reports, the aircraft will be delivered between FY2027–28 and 2029.